JayavardhaniKathika/Volunteer_Application/README.md

 # Volunteer_Application

-This application connects volunteers with requesters.
+This application connects volunteers with the requesters.